Brommah/cerestack/full_article.md

 Any well-provisioned server can join the network and become a DDC node.
 No special hardware, no permission needed—just stake CERE tokens and meet the performance requirements.
 Nodes self-organize into clusters based on geography and capability, ensuring data lives close to where it's needed.
 This edge-first approach reduces latency, improves reliability, and democratizes infrastructure ownership.

-**Your Keys, Your Data**
+**Zero-Knowledge Infrastructure**

-But perhaps most importantly, your data remains yours alone.
-The EDEK (Encrypted Data Encryption Key) system uses Curve25519 elliptic curve cryptography to ensure only you can decrypt your data.
-Client-side key generation means not even node operators can access your information.
-Share keys selectively to collaborate.
-Revoke access instantly.
+Our node operators can't see your data.
+We can't see your data.
+Only you hold the keys.
+It's not a policy; it's a mathematical certainty.
+The EDEK (Encrypted Data Encryption Key) system uses Curve25519 elliptic curve cryptography with client-side key generation.
+Share access selectively.
+Revoke instantly.
 Apply field-level encryption for granular control.
-This isn't privacy theater—it's mathematical certainty that your data stays private.
+This isn't privacy theater—it's cryptographic proof that your data stays sovereign.

 **Seamless Access for Modern Applications**

 HTTPS and RPC gateways bridge the decentralized backend with familiar interfaces.
 Developers can integrate DDC using standard REST APIs and SDKs, abstracting away the complexity of distributed systems.
 The Developer Console provides a window into your data universe—monitor usage, configure access controls, optimize performance—all through an intuitive interface that makes decentralized storage as manageable as any cloud service.

-**Enterprise-Grade Performance at Fraction of the Cost**
+**The Direct Cost Challenge**

+Our production cluster, Dragon 1, already processes billions of transactions with 99.9% uptime at an average of 114ms—for 1/7th the cost of AWS S3.
+This isn't a promise; it's a production metric.
+Here's the dashboard.

-At approximately $0.01 per gigabyte per month, DDC storage costs 7x less than AWS S3 while delivering comparable performance.
-This isn't achieved through VC subsidies or unsustainable pricing—it's the natural result of eliminating middlemen and leveraging distributed infrastructure.
-Enterprises can now afford to store data they previously had to delete, enabling new AI training possibilities and compliance requirements.
+$0.01 per gigabyte per month.
+No VC subsidies.
+No loss-leader pricing.
+Just the natural efficiency of eliminating middlemen and leveraging distributed infrastructure.
+Store 7x more data.
+Train 7x more models.
+Or pocket the savings.

 Now that we have resilient, encrypted storage, we need to process the streams of data flowing through it.
 Raw events must become insights, patterns must emerge from noise.
 Layer 3 transforms static storage into dynamic intelligence...